Katsuyori Shibata

-Katsuyori Shibata (柴田勝頼, Shibata Katsuyori) is a Japanese professional wrestler, trainer, and former mixed martial artist.
-He is signed to All Elite Wrestling (AEW), where he is one-third of the AEW World Trios Champions as a member of The Opps alongside Samoa Joe and Powerhouse Hobbs.
-He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he is a former ROH Pure Champion.
+Katsuyori Shibata (柴田勝頼, Shibata Katsuyori) is a Japanese professional wrestler, commentator, trainer, and former mixed martial artist.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Opps.
+He is a former one-time AEW World Trios Champion.
+He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he is a former one-time ROH Pure Champion.

 Known for his stiff offense, Shibata spent most of his career with New Japan Pro-Wrestling (NJPW) as both a wrestler and trainer.
 In NJPW, he became a three-time NEVER Openweight Champion, one-time IWGP Tag Team Champion (with Hirooki Goto), and one-time winner of the New Japan Cup (in 2017).
 He is also a former holder of Revolution Pro Wrestling's RPW British Heavyweight Championship.
 From 2018 to 2023, he served as the head coach of NJPW's dojo in Los Angeles.

 Early life

-Shibata was born in Kuwana, Mie, on November 17, 1979, the son of professional wrestler Katsuhisa Shibata.
+Shibata was born in Kuwana, Mie, on November 17, 1979, the second child of professional wrestler Katsuhisa Shibata (柴田勝久, Shibata Katsuhisa) who excursion to Mexico's EMLL in the early 70s included main eventing the EMLL 37th Anniversary Show and teaming with Karloff Lagarde).
+Shibata's father Katsuhisa Shibata died on January 16, 2010 due to heart attack at the age of sixty six when Shibata was thirty years old.
+Shibata has an older sister.
 He attended Kuwana Kogyo High School in Kuwana, where his classmates included future professional wrestler Hirooki Goto.
 He was an amateur wrestler during his school days and competed at national level in 1997.